 POLICY'S INITIAL DATE: July 1, 1965

 THIS VERSION EFFECTIVE: February 5, 2015

 To provide a leave of absence with pay for purposes of intensive study or research which has as its outcome increasing the quality of the individual's future contribution to the University.
 A sabbatical is a privilege which may be granted to an individual who has demonstrated by publication, teaching, exhibition or performance an above average ability in scholarship, research, or other creative accomplishment.

-Faculty (academic): Standing appointment faculty members (academics) meeting the following conditions:
+Faculty (academic): Faculty members meeting the following conditions:

 - Sabbatical proposals may be submitted in the year tenure is awarded for a sabbatical leave to commence the following year, providing they have completed the six full years of service referenced in #3 below.

 - They hold the rank of professor, associate professor, assistant professor, librarian, associate librarian, or assistant librarian.